Parenthood can look so different to those without kids or who are expecting their first. Check out these 14 funny things people without kids say!

 At a family lunch, my nephew in his early 20s groaned when we were all discussing when to meet up for a family event.
 Apparently, 10am was too early for him to wake up, preferring that we start not until the afternoon.

 And for him, it was.
 We went on a family trip together when, in stark comparison to my own wake-up time, he—and the other “young ones”—remained asleep well past 12:30 in the afternoon.

 While I didn’t sleep in that late in my 20s, I did sleep in until the late mornings on weekends.
 That’s what they’re for, right?
 Nowadays, we’d already woken up, gone to the park, snacked, and are ready for our next activity by 10am.

 Free ebook: Want to better manage your time and feel less tired and overwhelmed?
-Join my newsletter and get my ebook, Time Management Strategies!
-Download it below—at no cost to you:
+Join my newsletter and get my ebook, Time Management Strategies for the Overwhelmed Mom!
+Grab it below—at no cost to you:

 2. “I’m so tired.
 I had to wake up at 5:30 this morning.”

 At my first job, I lived a mere five minutes away, which meant an “early” wake-up time was around 8am.
 8:15 if I was pushing it.
 Anything earlier than that, like 5:30 in the morning, was just way too early for me.
 Waking up at that hour meant you’d simply fall back asleep.

 Now, I can’t remember the last time I slept past 8am.
 Actually, make that 6:30am.
 On most days, I’m already up by 5:30am at the latest, getting work done and starting the day for the kids.

 Before I had kids, I remember uttering those words, unaware of what not having time truly means.
 Because I seriously don’t know what I did during those hours between work and bedtime.
 The thought of regularly having several hours to yourself seems glorious.